shruti-sureshan/Machine-Learning-Projects/Malaria Parasite Classification using Image processing and Machine Learning/README.md

 # Malaria Parasite Classification using Image processing and Machine Learning

-This research based project is a comparative analysis of Bins approach and Convolutional Neural Network on Malaria Dataset where our first approach focuses on image processing techniques like pre-processing, segmentation using Otsu’s segmentation and Watershed segmentation algorithm, and extracted statistical features using the color moments, texture features using GLCM Matrix, and color features using the Bins Algorithm.
-These images were then classified using ML classification algorithms.
-Our second approach focuses on CNN which helps analyze and find patterns in an image for malaria detection.
+This research project is a comparative analysis of Bins approach and Convolutional Neural Network on Malaria Dataset where our first approach focuses on Image Processing techniques like Pre-processing, Segmentation using Otsu’s Segmentation and Watershed Segmentation Algorithm, and extracted Statistical features using the color moments, Texture features using GLCM Matrix, and Color features using the Bins Algorithm.
+These images were then classified using ML classification algorithms like Random Forest and Linear SVM.
+Our second approach focuses on Convolutional Neural Networks which helps analyze and find patterns in an image for Malaria detection.

 Classifiers Implemented and their accuracy:
 1. CNN – 94%